 There has been significant investment in the use of RPA as a solution to remediate existing fragmentation in banks' technology architectures and operations processes.
-This fragmentation and resulting complexity has developed in investment banks over many years, as new systems were bolted on to existing architecture, or due to processes developing without standards.
+This fragmentation and resulting complexity has developed in banks over many years, as new systems were bolted on to existing architecture, or due to processes developing without standards.
 This has created today's significant requirement for manual processing, copying and reconciling of data between systems and firms.
 Replacing repetitive forms of manual intervention through RPA helps to reduce operational risk and costs, identified in our survey as a key driver for the continued adoption of the technology.

-Most investment banks are using RPA to address the symptoms of existing constraints, but not the root causes or underlying fragmentation.
-Our survey identified that a small number of banks are already developing RPA as an opportunity for broader process optimisation.
-However, this requires the perception of RPA initiatives to move beyond being seen as "sticking plaster" solutions to a broader foundational technology capability for the bank.
+Most banks are using RPA to address the symptoms of existing constraints, but not the root causes or underlying fragmentation.
+16 This requires the perception of RPA initiatives to move beyond being seen as "sticking plaster" solutions to a broader foundational technology capability for the bank.
+However, our survey also identified that a small number of banks are also developing RPA as an opportunity for broader process optimisation and improvement.

-RPA is relatively quick to deploy, even into production environments, meaning benefits can be realised in the short term.
-Our survey identified that most investment banks have mature RPA solutions in place to remediate manual processing, particularly across post-trade functions.
-RPA can also provide oversight features, such as the ability to monitor for potential bottlenecks in banks' systems.
+RPA is relatively quick to deploy, even in to production environments, meaning benefits can be realised in the short term.
+Our survey identified that most banks have mature RPA solutions in place to remediate manual processing, particularly across post-trade functions.
+RPA can also provide oversight features, such as the ability to monitor for potential bottlenecks in banks' systems and generate real-time data on how processes are handled which allows for more effective supervision and control.